 The Gateway to College program at Community College of Philadelphia serves at-risk youth, 16 to 20 years old, who have dropped out of school.
-The program gives students the opportunity to earn a high school diploma while achieving college success.
-Students simultaneously accumulate high school and college credits, earning their high school diploma while progressing toward an associate's degree or certificate.
+The program gives students the opportunity to complete their high school diploma while simultaneously achieving college success.
+Students accumulate high school and college credits, earning their high school diploma while progressing toward an associate's degree or certificate.

-Gateway to College, an Early College High School initiative, is supported by Portland Community College, a national intermediary of the Bill & Melinda Gates Foundation, and its partners - the Carnegie Corporation of New York, the Ford Foundation and the W.K.
+Gateway to College is supported by Portland Community College, a national intermediary of the Bill & Melinda Gates Foundation, and its partners - the Carnegie Corporation of New York, the Ford Foundation and the W.K.
 Kellogg Foundation.
 The Philadelphia Gateway to College Program is funded through Community College of Philadelphia and our partner in student success, the School District of Philadelphia.
-For additional information about the program, please call 215-751-8540, e-mail gateway@ccp.edu, or visit us online.
+For additional information about the program, please call 215-751-8425, e-mail gateway@ccp.edu, or visit us online.